Miami businessman pleads guilty in Vermont ski fraud case

 About a half-dozen projects other than the biotechnology plant were largely completed, Pieciak said.
 Among the projects that were completed include the Jay Peak Hotel, an indoor water park, ice arena and golf course.

+“The fraud in the Northeast Kingdom caused significant harm to the community, and although a guilty plea will not undo that harm, it will help the community heal and continue to move forward,” Pieciak said in his statement.

-There were about 800 investors in all eight projects.
+There were about 800 investors in all the projects.

 “About 200 are still waiting for the green card – which are now at risk due to the fraud,” he said.